UNITED STATES OF AMERICA

 Uranium enrichment facilities and nuclear fuel fabrication facilities;

 Uses of nuclear materials in medical, industrial and academic settings and facilities that produce nuclear fuel;

 The DOE serves a secondary, but highly significant, role in administering support to the nuclear power industry.
-The DOE Office of Nuclear Energy serves to promote civil nuclear technology through research, development and demonstration.
+The NE serves to promote civil nuclear technology through research, development and demonstration.
 The National Nuclear Security Administration maintains and enhances nuclear safety and security and responds to nuclear and radiological emergencies in the USA and abroad.
-The US Energy Information Administration provides statistical data and analysis for nuclear and uranium.
+The EIA provides statistical data and analysis for nuclear and uranium.

 3.1.2.
 Licensing process

 The Energy Policy Act of 1992 specified the new nuclear power plant licensing process.
 Under the new licensing procedure, an applicant who seeks to build a new reactor can use off-the-shelf reactor designs that have been previously approved and certified by the NRC.
 After reviewing the application and holding public hearings, the NRC may issue a licence.

 Under the current licensing process, the NRC may issue a combined construction and operating licence (COL).
 In the past, separate construction permits and operating licences were issued.
 When the applicant uses an NRC certified design, safety issues related to the design have already been resolved, and the focus of the licensing review is the quality of reactor construction.

 A COL is valid for 40 years and may be extended for additional periods of 20 years at a time.
 By stabilizing the licensing process, the NRC’s objective was to shorten construction lead times and improve the economics of new nuclear power plant licensing and construction.